Guiding Clinical Reasoning with Large Language Models via Knowledge Seeds: Experiments and Results

 \subsection{Result}

 As illustrated in Table \ref{table: Performance cmexam} and Table \ref{table: Performance cnmle}, the proposed ICP outperforms baselines in both CMExam and CNMLE-Clinical, which significantly improves both the accuracy and quality of generated analysis.
-This verified the identified knowledge seeds encompass crucial information and therefore efficiently guide the LLM to generate a convincing inference.
+This verified the identified knowledge seeds encompass crucial information and thus efficiently guide the LLM to generate a convincing inference.
 Concurrently, we observe a strong coherence between accuracy and NLG metrics, which suggests that an improvement in the reasoning process aids in addressing clinical questions.

-\paragraph{Effect of generating analysis} Compared to the QA based method, the CoT based method, although producing detailed explanations, often compromises the final accuracy.
+\paragraph{Effect of Generating Analysis.} Compared to the QA-based method, the CoT-based method, although producing detailed explanations, often compromises the final accuracy.
 This is different from the findings in other domains where generating a detailed reasoning process prior to outputting an answer can substantially improve model performance, as seen in mathematical reasoning \cite{cot-first-wei2022,cot-step-kojima2022}.
 This divergence in the medical domain might arise because of its intrinsic demand for precise medical knowledge.
 Without the guidance of reliable medical knowledge, CoT might inadvertently generate false knowledge or hallucinations, consequently impairing performance.
 Similarly, the previous evaluation of LLMs in medicine \cite{exam-chatgpt-2023} also verified such a phenomenon.